axa-group/bauta.js/docs/datasources.md

 ### Datasource

-The datasources are the main feature of the library.
-The datasources define how the services will behave and from where the data will come.
+The datasources are simple conectors or data providers for your middleware.

 ### Define a datasource

-To define a datasource, create a file into `"services/"` folder with a name ending on `"-datasource.json|js"`.
-The datasources are loaded automatically by the `bautajs` in bootstrap time.
-If you will create a middleware we recomend to include the package `@bautajs/datasource-rest`, each operation of this datasource type will represents a HTTP request (using [Got][https://github.com/sindresorhus/got]).
+To define a datasource, install the type of datasource you need for example: `@bautajs/datasource-rest` for rest providers, so each provider of this datasource type will represents a HTTP request (using [Got][https://github.com/sindresorhus/got]).

-Without `@bautajs/datasource-rest` and `url` parameter, a datasource just describe an simple service operation.

 ### Datasource structure

-`bautajs` datasources must be compliant with the [DataSourceTemplate](./packages/bautajs/src/utils/types.ts) `bautajs/datasource-rest` must be compliant with the [RestDataSourceTemplate](./packages/bautajs-datasource-rest/src/utils/types.ts)
+Rest datasources must be compliant with the [RestDataSource](./packages/bautajs-datasource-rest/src/utils/types.ts), this might not be applicable for other type of datasources.

 ### Example